Janeta96/Janeta96/README.md

 - 👋 Hi, I’m @Jane.
-- 👀 I’m interested in coding and especially frontend development.
+-👩‍💻 Passionate about coding in both backend and frontend development.
-- 🌱 I’m currently learning backend development.
+-🌱 Always curious to discover and explore more in the world of technology.

 <!---